Step OneRodent And Contamination Cleanup

 Groton runs from the submarine base and the Thames River corridor out to the Long Island Sound shoreline, and its attics vary just as widely.
 Noank, Groton Long Point, and Mystic shoreline cottages and colonials take steady salt-air moisture and flood risk that degrade old attic insulation and feed deck condensation and mold.
 Poquonnock Bridge and City of Groton mid-century ranches and capes carry thin, flattened insulation across low-slope attic floors, often R-19 or less after decades of settling.
 Antique shoreline cottages along the Sound were built with shallow old attics and little insulation, and they take steady rodent pressure through roofline and soffit gaps.
 Across all of these, the right sequence is the same: clean out the contamination, remove the failed insulation, air seal, and reinsulate to a code depth.

 Groton sits in IECC Climate Zone 5, where the recommended attic level is R-49 to R-60.
-Bringing an underinsulated Poquonnock Bridge ranch or a shallow Noank cottage attic up to that target, paired with air sealing, is one of the highest-return energy upgrades on these homes, and it qualifies for Energize CT Home Energy Solutions rebates on the new insulation.
+Bringing an underinsulated Poquonnock Bridge ranch or a shallow Noank cottage attic up to that target, paired with air sealing, is one of the highest-return energy upgrades on these homes.
+Groton is served by Groton Utilities rather than Eversource or United Illuminating, so Energize Connecticut rebates do not apply here.
+Groton Utilities runs its own residential insulation rebate and is the place to start.

 Free On-Site Attic Assessment Across New London County